Illustration of 3 friends walking with arms linked. One is wearing a lymphoedema sleeve.

 What help can I get?

 Treatment improves the lymphatic fluid’s flow through the affected area.
 This helps reduce swelling and improves the health of the swollen tissue.
 Reducing the swelling will lower your risk of infection, make movement easier and more comfortable, and improve your wellbeing.
-A range of health professionals are involved in care including a lymphoedema practitioner, your GP, a podiatrist and dietitian.
+A range of health professionals may be involved in your care including a lymphoedema practitioner, your doctor, a podiatrist and dietitian.

 • skin care, especially preventing infection, including nail care